vladimirice/ucom.backend/documentation/ARCHITECTURE.md

 * Uploader knows nothing about when an image is used.
 It is only a file storage.

 Workflow:
-* Client sends basic request about `I want to upload an image`
+* Client sends a basic request about `I want to upload an image`
-* Uploader responds to user with an one-time link to upload image.
+* Uploader responds to user with a one-time link to upload image.
 * Client uploads an image using this one-time link.
 * Uploader returns an absolute link to the image.
-Actually it responds with JSON structure with the link inside it.
+Actually it responds with a JSON structure with the link inside it.
 It allows to upload several images in one request without changing the interface.
 * Client saves this link in a special JSON structure named `entity_images`.
-This is actually a column in database of table `posts`, `comments`, etc.
+This is actually a column in a database of table `posts`, `comments`, etc.
-* Client sends post request with `entity_images` to any main application route which supports it.
+* Client sends a post request with `entity_images` to any main application route which supports it.
-* Backend application validates basic `entity_images` structure and saves it inside the database `as-is`.
+* The backend application validates the basic `entity_images` structure and saves it inside the database `as-is`.
-* In the future GET request backend application responds to the client and provides a saved `entity_images` structure.
+* In the future, GET request backend application responds to the client and provides a saved `entity_images` structure.

 Benefits:
 * Easy to extend.
-A client application can extend `entity_images` JSON structure totally by itself without any backend application changes.
+A client application can extend the `entity_images` JSON structure totally by itself without any backend application changes.
 * Easy to scale.
 It is possible to implement CDN in the future with the same domain.
-Because CDN is using one-time link concept too and can be placed to the domain the client asks.
+Because CDN is using the one-time link concept too and can be placed to the domain the client asks.
-* Minimum backend development involvement - it is required to add `entity_images` column to table and allow saving of this field.
+* Minimum backend development involvement - it is required to add an `entity_images` column to the table and allow saving of this field.